Italy's Renzi wins vote to keep Fincantieri shipyard operating

-ROME, Aug 4 (Reuters) - Italian Prime Minister Matteo Renzi won the backing of lawmakers on Tuesday to keep open a shipyard operated by the state-controlled Fincantieri, which prosecutors had ordered to partially close due to environmental concerns.
+ROME (Reuters) - Italian Prime Minister Matteo Renzi won backing from the Senate on Tuesday to keep open a shipyard operated by the state-controlled Fincantieri, which prosecutors had ordered partially closed on environmental concerns.

-Prosecutors said the way the shipyard in the northeastern port of Monfalcone was storing its industrial waste broke environmental laws.

-Fincantieri said the closure order would cut its output and put at risk 1,500 jobs and another 3,000 in the plant’s supply chain.
+The Senate voted 163 to 111 to pass the emergency decree in a confidence vote.
+The decree must now be approved by the Chamber of Deputies.
+The government in theory staked its survival on the measure in order to accelerate its passage.

 Fincantieri’s parent company Fintecna, which is in turn owned by state-owned holding company Cassa Depositi e Prestiti, owns 72.5 percent of the company’s ordinary shares, while almost 27.5 percent was listed on the Milan stock exchange last year.